-Blue giant icebergs taking various shapes, being spearated from the glacier’s forhead and moved by the streams in the glacial lagoon toward the Atlantic.
-Icebergs driven by the glacial currents immerse and emerge showing diffrent sides of the ice to the visitors watching this astounding spectacle from the slope of the nearby hill to finally end up in the ocean.
+Blue giant icebergs taking various shapes, being separated from the glacier’s forehead and moved by the streams in the glacial lagoon to finally end up in the ocean.
+Icebergs driven by the glacial currents immerse and emerge showing different sides of the ice to the visitors watching this amazing spectacle from the slope of the nearby hill.

-Jökulsárlón is located approx. 380km from Reykjavik and it takes around 5 hours to drive there (without including sightseeing and coffee stops).
-But, the weather in Iceland is inpredictable, roads conditions can get worse anytime and the trip can take longer than planed.
-Every trip in Iceland should start with checking the weather conditions and the roads status.
+Jökulsárlón is located approx. 380km from Reykjavik and it takes around 5 hours of a drive to get there according to the Google maps.
+In reality, it always takes longer.
+However, when traveling in Iceland you should always take into consideration that the weather here is really unpredictable, roads conditions can get worse anytime and a trip can take longer than planned.
+Every trip in Iceland should start with checking the weather conditions and the status of the road.

 Reykjavik – the city of cranes

-Leave Reykjavik as early as possible, so you won’t rush later in order to be on time to catch amazing sunset at the Jökulsárlón Glacier Lagoon.
+Leave Reykjavik as early as possible so you will have a chance to arrive at the Jökulsárlón Glacier Lagoon on time to catch an amazing sunset.
 You will also have more time to enjoy your lunch, a coffee with a view on beautiful waterfalls and mountains and catch magical morning light on your travel photographs.

-If you have more time to spend in Iceland, you can make all the road in 2 days and spend more time at every spot.
+If you have more time to spend in Iceland, you can make this road trip in 2 days and spend more time at every location.
 Let’s leave the town early and embark on some adventure in Icelandic nature.
 As we were leaving Reykjavik and heading South the view on Mount Esja accompanied us until we took the road where the sign says direction to VIK.
 When you already drive out from the agglomeration of Reykjavik you realize the rapid drop in density of the buildings.
 Finally, open space and freedom.